 General

-uses an efficient network based mechanism to protect VoD content via a Conditional Access system.
+Wyre uses an efficient network based mechanism to protect VoD content via a Conditional Access system.

 Main principles of operation

-The AO will have to “enable” a given STB for participation in the VoD service if it desires so by selecting this option in the -IT-portal.
+The AO will have to “enable” a given STB for participation in the Wyre VoD service if it desires so by selecting this option in the Wyre-IT-portal.

-uses group tokens (security encryption keys) that are rotated on continuous basis to protect “bundles” of VoD streams.
+Wyre uses group tokens (security encryption keys) that are rotated on continuous basis to protect “bundles” of VoD streams.
 The security keys are generated by the CA system (3rd party CA system in case of AO VoD streams) and fed to the regional VoD edge QAM´s where they are inserted in the dynamically generated transport streams containing individual VoD sessions.

 No further details are given in this public section of the document as this directly relates to security and content protection.

-Detailed interface specification for VoD CA usage
+Detailed interface specification for Wyre VoD CA usage

-The formal protocol definition, which include the programming API´s that will allow the AO STB and the AO 3rd party CA system to interact with the VoD CA platforms will be made available during implementation phase to the beneficiary.
+The formal protocol definition, which include the programming API´s that will allow the AO STB and the AO 3rd party CA system to interact with the Wyre VoD CA platforms will be made available during implementation phase to the beneficiary.

-AO STB to VDP and CDN RTSP Interface
+AO STB to Wyre VDP and CDN RTSP Interface

 General

-Further processing of a successful VoD buy request will result in AO STB to VDP and CDN interaction (via AOVSP) which is implemented by means of RTSP at this interface.
-The AO STB to VDP and CDN RTSP interface can be examined in figure 4-1 above.
+Further processing of a successful VoD buy request will result in AO STB to Wyre VDP and CDN interaction (via AOVSP) which is implemented by means of RTSP at this interface.
+The AO STB to Wyre VDP and CDN RTSP interface can be examined in figure 4-1 above.

 Physical Transport connection

-Video servers are located in VoD CDN areas.
-The VDP servers are centrally located.
-All can be addressed by AO STB´s using RTSP protocol over a standard IP connection between the and the AO network.
+Video servers are located in Wyre VoD CDN areas.
+The Wyre VDP servers are centrally located.
+All can be addressed by AO STB´s using RTSP protocol over a standard IP connection between the Wyre and the AO network.

 Protocol messages

-The VoD platform uses MPTS over DVB-C for video streams and stream control is done using the Real Time Streaming Protocol over the IP data return path.
+The Wyre VoD platform uses MPTS over DVB-C for video streams and stream control is done using the Real Time Streaming Protocol over the IP data return path.

 The Real Time Streaming Protocol (RTSP) is a network control protocol designed for use in entertainment and communications systems to control streaming media servers.
 The protocol is used for establishing and controlling media sessions between end points.
 Clients of media servers issue VCR-like commands, such as play and pause, to facilitate real-time control of playback of media files from the server.

-The high level description of RTSP commands used by the VoD service is as follows:
+The high level description of RTSP commands used by the Wyre VoD service is as follows:

 SETUP

-A SETUP request is used to request a video pump controller (such as the VDP) to allocate network resources and provide the client (such as the AO STB via AO VSP) with the transport parameters of the actual video stream.
-The VDP also provides in the SETUP response the address of the CDN server and corresponding session-id for trick play.
+A SETUP request is used to request a video pump controller (such as the WyreVDP) to allocate network resources and provide the client (such as the AO STB via AO VSP) with the transport parameters of the actual video stream.
+The Wyre VDP also provides in the SETUP response the address of the CDN server and corresponding session-id for trick play.

 PLAY

 A PLAY request will cause the media streams to be played.
 A range can be specified.
 If no range is specified, the stream is played from the beginning and plays to the end, or, if the stream is paused, it is resumed at the point it was paused.
 A scale (speed) can be specified to control the playback speed (including speed 0 for pausing) and direction.
-PLAY requests are sent to the CDN server assigned by the VDP.
+PLAY requests are sent to the Wyre CDN server assigned by the Wyre VDP.

 TEARDOWN